-- (Employer name) has been registered as a self-insured employer under section 60 of the Workers Rehabilitation and Compensation Act 1986 (the Act) - (Employer name) has advised WorkCover Corporation of South Australia (WorkCover) of its desire to withdraw from operations requiring it to employ workers within South Australia, and - WorkCover has determined pursuant to section 63(7) of the Act that the delegation of the powers contained in section 63 of the Act should continue to enable (employer name) to remain responsible for management and liability for claims incurred while (employer name) was registered as a self-insured employer
+- (Employer name) has been registered as a self-insured employer under section 60 of the Workers Rehabilitation and Compensation Act 1986 (the Act), - (Employer name) has advised WorkCoverSA Corporation of South Australia (WorkCoverSA) of its desire to withdraw from operations requiring it to employ workers within South Australia, and - WorkCoverSA has determined pursuant to section 63(7) of the Act that the delegation of the powers contained in section 63 of the Act should continue to enable (employer name) to remain responsible for management and liability for claims incurred while (employer name) was registered as a self-insured employer.

-WorkCover hereby determines that the powers delegated to self-insured employers shall continue to be vested in (employer name) for a period expiring on (date) upon the following terms and conditions:
+WorkCoverSA hereby determines that the powers delegated to self-insured employers shall continue to be vested in (employer name) for a period expiring on (date) upon the following terms and conditions:

-- (Employer name) shall maintain to the satisfaction of WorkCover resources adequate to ensure proper management of all claims incurred before the self-insured employer registration of (employer name) ceased. - 2.
-(Employer name) shall continue to report all data relating to the claims it manages as though it was a continuing self-insured employer. - 3.
-(Employer name) shall maintain a financial guarantee in favour of WorkCover in a form and in a sum approved by WorkCover.
-In order to maintain this guarantee at an appropriate level, (employer name) shall provide to WorkCover actuarial evaluations of the outstanding claims portfolio at such intervals as WorkCover shall require, provided that WorkCover shall not require such evaluations more often than once per year. - 4.
-(Employer name) shall provide evidence from its parent company of an undertaking by that parent to retain (employer name) in existence for the duration of this arrangement. - 5.
-From the date of this document (employer name) shall cease to be registered as a self-insured employer, and will register and maintain that registration as a non-self-insured employer.
-However, whilst exercising the powers under this delegation, (employer name) will be subject to the same performance standards and requirements that apply to a self-insured employer in respect of the management and determination of claims. - 6.
-(Employer name) shall have the right to terminate these arrangements upon giving WorkCover reasonable notice. - 7.
-Should WorkCover cease to be satisfied with (employer name)'s compliance with any of these conditions, or otherwise consider that continuation of these arrangements is inconsistent with the objectives of the WorkCover Scheme, WorkCover may terminate these arrangements forthwith.
+- (Employer name) shall maintain to the satisfaction of WorkCoverSA resources adequate to ensure proper management of all claims incurred before the selfinsured employer registration of (employer name) ceased. - (Employer name) shall continue to report all data relating to the claims it manages as though it was a continuing self-insured employer. - 3.
+(Employer name) shall maintain a financial guarantee in favour of WorkCoverSA in a form and in a sum approved by WorkCoverSA.
+In order to maintain this guarantee at an appropriate level, (employer name) shall provide to WorkCoverSA actuarial evaluations of the outstanding claims portfolio at such intervals as WorkCoverSA shall require, provided that WorkCoverSA shall not require such evaluations more often than once per year. - (Employer name) shall provide evidence from its parent company of an undertaking by that parent to retain (employer name) in existence for the duration of this arrangement. - From the date of this document (employer name) shall cease to be registered as a self-insured employer, and will register and maintain that registration as a non-self-insured employer.
+However, whilst exercising the powers under this delegation, (employer name) will be subject to the same performance standards and requirements that apply to a self-insured employer in respect of the management and determination of claims. - (Employer name) shall have the right to terminate these arrangements upon giving WorkCoverSA reasonable notice. - Should WorkCoverSA cease to be satisfied with (employer name)'s compliance with any of these conditions, or otherwise consider that continuation of these arrangements is inconsistent with the objectives of the WorkCoverSA Scheme, WorkCoverSA may terminate these arrangements forthwith.

 Dated the day of (year)

-Signed for and on behalf of th Corporation of South Australia )
+Signed for and on beh WorkCoverSA Corpora Australia by)

-pursuant to a power contained )
+pursuant to a power or WorkCoverSA's Deleg)

-WorkCover's Delegation of Au unonues )

 Dated

-Dated

 Witnessed by:

-williessed by.